chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 I've completed intensive German courses and reached B1 level.
 I'm motivated to join a German company where I can contribute to innovative projects and continue growing as a web developer.

+I'm also a passionate open-source contributor, with a few personal projects on GitHub that have gained over 670 stars, which reflects the spirit highlighted in your job description.

 I look forward to talking about how I can support your team.

 ## Reasons for Coming to Germany